DBT File Import

 Importing Open Office Files

 Open Office is an open source alternative to using Microsoft Office.
-Open Office uses a similar file format to Word 2007/2010.
-If you have Duxbury DBT 11.1, you can also import Open Office files.
+Open Office uses a similar file format to Word 2007/2010/2013/2016.
+If you have Duxbury DBT 11.1 or newer, you can also import Open Office files.

 Importing Microsoft Word Documents using the BANA Template

-For those preparing files for use in the United States, a Word Template comes with DBT to ease the work of braille production.
-Click here for details on the BANA 2015 Template.
+For those preparing files for use in the United States, a template for MS Word comes with DBT to ease the work of braille production.
+Click here for details on the latest BANA Template.

 Importing MathType Files

 MathType is a relatively low-cost program which, among its many capabilities, enables mathematical equations to be inserted into Microsoft Word documents.
-It is produced by Design Science, Inc..
+It is produced by Wiris.
 Word documents containing MathType equations can be opened in DBT, and translated into mathematical braille.
-See below about Scientific Notebook (another popular program for producing math equations for use with DBT).
+See below about Scientific Notebook, another popular program for producing math equations for use with DBT.

-Duxbury DBT does not import RTF files.
-However, many third party programs produce RTF files and call them Word Documents.
+DBT does not import MS Word RTF files.
+However, many third party programs produce RTF files but call them Word Documents.
 Some copies of Acrobat offer to export to Word files.
 Some OCR software offers to produce Word documents.
-In both cases, the result is an RTF file.
+In both cases, the result may actually be an RTF file.
 See below on how to convert RTF files into true Word files.

-If you do attempt to import an RTF file into DBT, DBT gives an error message, saying that this is an RTF file.
+If you do attempt to import an RTF format file into DBT, DBT posts an error message, identifying that this is an RTF file.

 Importing WordPerfect Files (*.wp, *.wpd, *.wp5, *.wp6)